 Tachycardia: the value of anamnesis

 Anamnesis is as always important.
-Mayn tachycardias have a triggering factors, such as physical or emotional stress, coffe or other recurring situations.
-It is always useful to assess whether the tachycardia started abruptly or gradually.
+Many tachycardias have a triggering factor, such as physical or emotional stress, coffee consumption, etc. It is always useful to assess whether the tachycardia started abruptly or gradually.
 This may differentiate several tachycardias.
 Sinus tachycardia, for example, always starts gradually, whereas AVNRT always starts very abruptly.
-Patient can determine (as judged by symptoms) the start of the arrhythmia in most cases.
+The patient can determine (as judged by symptoms) the start of the arrhythmia in most cases.

 ECG in tachycardia

 The ECG is invaluable in the setting of tachycardia.
-Although it is often difficult to arrive in a defintive diagnosis, the ECG will allow for a more or less certain diagnosis in most cases.
+Although it is often difficult to arrive at a definitive diagnosis, the ECG will allow for a more or less certain diagnosis in most cases.
 ECG interpretation must, as always, proceed systematically in order to avoid blunders.
 The following procedure is often used:

 - Assess QRS duration to determine whether the tachycardia is a wide complex tachycardia or narrow complex tachycardia.